JocaPC/Belgrade-SqlClient/docs/cqrs.md

 ## Command

-Command is data-access component that executes a query or stored procedure that don�t return any results.
+Command is data-access component that executes a query or stored procedure that don't return any results.
 Commands are used in update statements.
 ```javascript
 var cmd = new SqlCommand("InsertProduct");
 cmd.CommandType = System.Data.CommandType.StoredProcedure;